PatrickJS/cli-book/chapter-one/chapter-one.md

 	PHLMLAMEAD:~/code/creating-clis-in-nodejs$ _

 Above you can see the prompt we previously discussed.
-This is handy for running `ls` becuase it tell me which directory I will be print the contents of.
+This is handy for running `ls` becuase it tells me which directory I will be printing the contents of.
 As you can see, I'm running the command from the `~/code/creating-clis-in-nodejs/` directory.

-After the dollar sign I type in my command, click enter, and view the results.
+After the dollar sign I type in my command, press enter, and view the results.

 The line after the prompt contains the results of the issued command.
 Notice there is no prompt on this line, it starts with the results.
-In my case, its two folders, `chapter-one` and `overview`, and a file called `readme.md`.
+In my case, its two folders, `chapter-one` and `overview`, with a file called `readme.md`.

 After issuing the command, I am returned back to the prompt to tell my computer what to do next.

 ##Command syntax

 Commands like `ls` can take other inputs as well.
 These come in the form of arguments and flags.

+###Flags

 Flags are are options that can alter the operation of a command.
 They start with one or two dashes (`-`).
 They can operate alone or they might take an additional arguments after a white space.
 Let's take a look at a flag that the `ls` command supports.